-This project is a review the UK law relating to the regulation of health care professionals, and in England only, the regulation of social workers.
+This project was a review of the UK law relating to the regulation of health care professionals, and in England only, the regulation of social workers.

-The remit of the project extends to the legal frameworks for the following bodies: the Council for Healthcare Regulatory Excellence, the General Chiropractic Council, the General Dental Council, the General Medical Council, the General Optical Council, the General Osteopathic Council, the General Pharmaceutical Council, the General Social Care Council, the Health Professions Council, the Nursing and Midwifery Council, and the Pharmaceutical Society of Northern Ireland.
+The projected reviewed the remit of the project extended to the legal frameworks for the following bodies: the General Chiropractic Council, the General Dental Council, the General Medical Council, the General Optical Council, the General Osteopathic Council, the General Pharmaceutical Council, the Health Professions Council, the Nursing and Midwifery Council, the Pharmaceutical Society of Northern Ireland and the Professional Standards Authority.
+These bodies are responsible for regulating 32 professions in the UK – consisting of approximately 1.44 million professionals.

 - The registration and renewal of registration of professionals, student registers, registration appeals, protected titles and protected functions